 Fall is a great time for the growth of the roots on plants because the soil is nice and warm from all of the hot days of summer.
 Fall nights are nice and cool and with a bit of rainfall, their roots will become more anchored into the soil.
 On the flip side, if fall is very dry and sparse, then the plants typically die off fairly quickly.
 If that’s the case, you’ll have to intervene and water your plants every so often so that their root systems remain strong.

-If the weather outside is still warm and windy, then you should continue to water your fall plants.
+If the weather outside is still warm and windy, you starting to spend less and less time in your gazebo, then you should continue to water your fall plants.
 Wind can tend to dry out plants at a fast rate, and dehydration is the last thing you want in the fall garden.
 Plants go through a transition period from season to season, and after summer, your plants are transitioning into the dormant season.

 During the dormant season, plants push fluids downward, and that’s why you see leaves beginning to taper off your plants.
 If the rain decreases early on during autumn, then plants will dry out and the leaves will fall off sooner.
 That’s usually fine if it’s already late in fall, but having that happen too early can put a little too much stress on the plants during a crucial transitional moment in their lives.